 Areas of Expertise

-Dennis Bong received a B.Sc. in chemistry from the University of California at Berkeley while working with Professor K. Peter C. Vollhardt and his Ph.D. from The Scripps Research Institute with Professor M. Reza Ghadiri.
-He then did a postdoctoral stint with Professor Ronald Breslow at Columbia University in New York and joined the chemistry faculty at The Ohio State University in 2004.
-He was promoted to Associate Professor in 2012.
+Dennis Bong received a BSc in chemistry from the University of California at Berkeley while working with Professor K. Peter C. Vollhardt and his PhD from The Scripps Research Institute with Professor M. Reza Ghadiri.
+Following a postdoctoral stint with Professor Ronald Breslow at Columbia University in New York, he joined the chemistry faculty at The Ohio State University in 2004 where he is a full professor in the Department of Chemistry & Biochemistry.

 The Bong Research Group is currently seeking new graduate students.

 Liang, Y.; Miao, S.; Mao, J.; DeSantis, C.; Bong, D. Context-Sensitive Cleavage of Folded DNAs by Loop-Targeting bPNAs.
 Biochemistry 2020, 59 (26), 2410–2418. https://doi.org/10.1021/acs.biochem.0c00362.